ryanczm/Analytic-Musings/_posts/2023-12-31-principals-of-principal-components.md

 <!-- <figcaption>Treasury yields, 2012-2022</figcaption> -->
 </center>

 However, these weights are no longer a butterfly, as the signs of the trade are no longer $-, +, -$.
-Instead, we have $+,+,+$ and $-,+,+$.
+Instead, we have $+,+,+$, $-,+,+$ and $+,+,-$.
+Also, by modifying weights, they are no longer in theory level and slope-neutral.
 An interesting tweak nonetheless.

+<center>
+<img src="{{ site.imageurl }}/SalomonBrothers/perf.png" style="width:100%;"/>
+<figcaption>The authors recorded performance/PnL for different configurations of the strategy.</figcaption>
+</center>

+The authors iterate through various parameters: the exit/entry levels, rolling window length, levels vs changes in yields for PCA, maximum holding periods, and tabulate the results.
+As mentioned, we do not do this, due to 1.
+Our butterfly spreads not being stationary and 2. time constraints.

 # Conclusion

-In conclusion, this post replicates the butterfly trades aspect of the 2003 paper: _Principles of Principal Components_ch by Salomon Brothers.
+In conclusion, this post replicates the butterfly trades aspect of _Principles of Principal Components_ by Salomon Brothers.

 It is clear yield curve dynamics are very different now as compared to 20 years ago.
 As such, the rolling PCA risk weights failed to give us a stationary spread to trade.
 Nonetheless, this was a significant milestone for me - my first paper replication.
 From reading up on relevant material (Jha) to understand concepts, to finally digesting the paper, to deciphering how to code out the research and replicating it, I have learnt a great deal about fixed income basics and PCA.

-<center>
-<img src="{{ site.imageurl }}/SalomonBrothers/perf.png" style="width:100%;"/>
-<figcaption>The authors recorded performance/PnL for different configurations of the strategy.</figcaption>
-</center>